sockeon/docs/README.md

-# Sockeon
+# WebSocket and Socket Programming in PHP

 Welcome to the official Sockeon documentation.
-Sockeon is a high-performance, framework-agnostic PHP WebSocket and HTTP server library designed for modern applications requiring real-time communication capabilities.
-It offers attribute-based routing and powerful namespace and room management features.
+Sockeon is a high-performance WebSocket library for PHP that enables real-time bidirectional communication for modern web applications.
+Perfect for building chat systems, live dashboards, and multiplayer games, Sockeon offers an intuitive API to handle both WebSocket and HTTP connections efficiently.

-## Features
+## Key Features

-- WebSocket and HTTP combined server
+- **Unified Communication**: Combined WebSocket and HTTP server on a single port
-- Attribute-based routing for both WebSocket events and HTTP endpoints
+- **Simple Event Handling**: Attribute-based routing for WebSocket events
-- Advanced HTTP request and response handling
-- Path parameters and query parameter support
-- RESTful API support with content negotiation
+- **Real-time Messaging**: Efficient bidirectional communication system
-- Namespaces and rooms support for WebSocket communication
+- **Advanced Room Management**: Support for channels and private communication
-- Middleware support for authentication and request processing
+- **Built-in Security**: CORS support and authentication middleware
-- Zero dependencies - built with PHP core functionality only
-- Easy-to-use event-based architecture
+- **Zero Dependencies**: Built with PHP's native socket extensions

 ## Installation